Chart Color Schemes

 Educational attainment in Bendigo Surrounds - South aligns closely with national averages, showing typical qualification patterns and performance metrics

-The five schools in Bendigo Surrounds - South have a combined enrollment of 421 students.
-This region has typical Australian school conditions (ICSEA: 999) with balanced educational opportunities, comprising four primary and one K-12 school.
-School capacity is limited, with only 4.7 places per 100 residents compared to the regional average of 10.5, leading many families to travel for schooling.
-Note that where schools show 'n/a' for enrolments, please refer to the parent campus.
+The area has five schools with a combined enrollment of 421 students, operating under typical Australian school conditions (ICSEA: 999).
+It includes four primary and one K-12 school.
+Local school capacity is limited at 4.7 places per 100 residents, leading many families to travel for schooling.
+Note that 'n/a' in school enrolments refers to the parent campus.

 Frequently Asked Questions - Education